maladi17/kartego/README.md

 - [x] support to files contains comments (only // for now and in the same line of the hex.
 Check out our packet.txt example.

-- [x] support in sending packets from wireshark to the wire.
+- [x] support in sending packets from wireshark to the wire based on hexstream file.
 Checkout our wireshark_pkt.txt file.

 ## Authors